nicklpeterson/myRetail/readme.md

 My solution is a RESTful API written in Java using the Spring framework.
 It is a POC, featuring seperate development and production databases for a nice development experience, authentication and authorization using JSON Web Tokens, and unit tests for quality assurance.
 I go into more detail about the tech stack and engineering decisions below, but first let's get the application running.

+### Hosted Application
+The myRetail API is hosted on my personal droplet [www.kawnipi.com](kawnipi).

+If you don't want to run the application on your own machine skip to the **Endpoints** section and replace localhost:8080 with [www.kawnipi.com:8080](http://www.kawnipi.com:8080).

 ### System Requirements

 - [Java 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html)